vivid-planet/comet/.changeset/sharp-monkeys-cry.md

 "@comet/cms-site": minor
 ---

-Play videos on auto play only when visible

-Start videos depending on their visibility in `DamVideoBlock`, `YoutubeVideoBlock` and `VimeoVideoBlock`.
-Videos that are not in the viewport of the user, pause.
+Play/pause auto-play videos depending on their visibility

+Start videos in `DamVideoBlock`, `YoutubeVideoBlock` and `VimeoVideoBlock` when the block is in or enters the viewport.
+Pause them when the block is leaving the viewport.